The Jerry Lewis MDA Labor Day Telethon: 1966 through the 1970s

 In 1973, with 150 Love Network stations in tow, the telethon moved to Las Vegas, Nevada, where it originated at the Sahara Hotel.
 That year, Lewis explained the mission of the MDA with his comment: "God goofed, and it's up to us to correct His mistakes."
 The 1973 telethon was also when the event broke the $10 million mark for the first time (the final tote being $12,395,973).
 Co-host Ed McMahon made an on-air prediction that donations would surpass $10 million (one digit more than the seven digits the Solari tote board could accommodate); at the moment it did, he came on stage to tell Lewis, "I have a brush, and I have some paint..." and Lewis repeated his 1966 stunt by painting a "1" on the board, this time punctuating it by wiping the paintbrush up and down the front of his tuxedo in celebration.
-An additional Solari number flipper would be added the next year, allowing a display of under $100 million.
+An additional Solari number flipper was added the next year, allowing a display of under $100 million.

 In 1976, the Love Network grew to a peak of 213 stations, effectively making it America's fourth major television network, if only for 211/2 hours.
 The 1976 telethon was also perhaps the most memorable one in the MDA's history, highlighted by the emotional reunion of Jerry and his former partner, Dean Martin, arranged by frequent telethon guest and mutual friend Frank Sinatra.
 It was the first time Martin and Lewis were seen together publicly since they separated their act in 1956.
 The 1976 telethon also was one of the most-watched, drawing more than 85 million viewers, according to the A.C.
 Nielsen ratings service.

+In 1979, donations were a record $30 million.